vsetka/deepl-translator/README.md

 ## API

-### translate(text, targetLanguage, sourceLanguage, beginning) -&gt; `object`
+### translate(text, targetLanguage, sourceLanguage) -&gt; `object`
 This method translates the input text into a specified target language.
 Source language can be autodetected.
-Optionally, a sentence beginning can be given (should only be used in conjunction with `wordAlternatives`).
+Multi-line text translation is possible with line breaks preserved.

 **text** (`string`) *Input text to be translated*